chocolatetoothpaste/camino/README.md

-request.request --- the request string that was used for matching. request.params --- an object, key-value pair of data extracted from the URLs.
+request.request --- the request string that was used for matching. request.params --- an object, key-value pair of data extracted from the URLs. request.query --- the query string received by the server, parsed into a JSON object. request.qs --- the original query string.
+This property should also be added to window.location soon

 Node.js only:

-request.query --- the query string received by the server, parsed into a JSON object.
-This property should be added to window.location soon request.qs --- the original query string.
-This property should also be added to window.location soon request.method --- a string, in the case of a server the request method.
-You could augment the window.location object with a "method" in the onclick event or something like that request.data --- the request body, from a HTML form for example, and should be ignored for get request since many servers will drop it in transmission. request.files --- an array of files that were upload, captured into Buffers
+request.method --- a string, in the case of a server the request method.
+You could augment the window.location object with a "method" in the onclick event or something like that request.data --- the request body, from a HTML form for example, and should be ignored for get request since many servers will drop it in transmission.
+Again, this could be augmented with an "onclick" event if you want to pass around data request.files --- an array of files that were upload, captured into Buffers

 I would strongly recommend passing file uploads as a base64 encoded string in your JSON payload.
 It works better and keeps your data payload more organized.